-Brits recall heartbreaking lockdown sacrifices they made – the same day Boris Johnson attended a party
+Brits recall heartbreaking lockdown sacrifices they made — the same day Boris Johnson attended a party

 “This was on May 20, 2020.
 The day before was my wife’s funeral,” Asher wrote on Twitter on Tuesday as he reacted to the news.
 “I and a handful of relatives stood at distance near the grave,” he recalled.
 “Her family watched over Zoom.”

-For Harriet Hall, that was the day she and a few others gathered to say goodbye to her grandmother, who died alone in a nursing home on May 12.
+For Harriet Hall, that was the day she and a few others gathered to say goodbye to her grandmother, who died alone in a nursing home May 12.

 “On 20 May, 8 of us gathered for her funeral.
 It was socially distant and there was no wake, as per the rules,” Hall tweeted.
 “I couldn’t hold my mother’s hand as she said goodbye to hers.”